SkyeTheFoxyFox/sfmlog/README.md

-# sfmlog
+# Sfmlog

-A mindustry logic (mlog) transpiler that adds features such as file importing, constant definitions, macros, and a preprocessor for doing math and unrolling loops
+A mindustry logic (mlog) transpiler adding macros and a bunch of other preprocessor stuff.

-requires `pyperclip`
+requires `pyperclip` and `pymsch`